Machine taper: Morse

-The Morse taper was developed by Stephen A. Morse, based in New Bedford, Massachusetts, in the mid-1860s.
+The Morse taper (Abbreviated MT) was developed by Stephen Ambrose Morse, based in New Bedford, Massachusetts, in the mid-1860s.
 Since then, it has evolved to encompass smaller and larger sizes and has been adopted as a standard by numerous organizations, including the International Organization for Standardization (ISO) as ISO 296 and the German Institute for Standardization (DIN) as DIN 228–1.
 It is one of the most widely used types, and is particularly common on the shank of taper-shank twist drills and machine reamers, in the spindles of industrial drill presses, and in the tailstocks of lathes.
 The taper angle of the Morse taper varies somewhat with size but is typically 1.49 degrees (around 3 degrees included).

 Some modular orthopedic total hip implants use a Morse taper to mate components together.
 Similarly, some dental implants use a Morse taper to connect components.

 Sizes

 Morse tapers come in eight sizes identified by whole numbers between 0 and 7, and one half-size (4.5, which is less common, but used on some medium sized lathes where a slightly larger taper than MT4 is needed without jumping to the much larger MT5).
 Often the designation is abbreviated as "MT" followed by a digit, for example a Morse taper number 4 would be MT4 (another common abbreviation that comes from German is "MK" for Morsekegel).
 The MT2 taper is the size most often found in drill presses up to 13 mm (1/2") capacity.
 Stub (short) versions, the same taper angle but a little over half the usual length, are occasionally encountered for the whole number sizes from 1 through 5.
 There are standards for these, which among other things are sometimes used in lathe head stocks to preserve a larger spindle through-hole.